GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 This is not a degradation in performance from an unlikely arrangement of input values.
 The heap ordering will happen intermittently.
 This results in some operations running very fast, and some operations running very slow.
 More detailed explanations of the standard methods can be found [here](http://www.growingwiththeweb.com/data-structures/fibonacci-heap/overview/)

+### Lessons Learned

+###### code

+Read the code [first](), documentation [second]()

+##### Know your GC and ObjectSpace

+Ruby has had lots of changes with garbage collection algorithms and various implementations since the 1.9 MRI release.
+Understanding how these impact `GC.stat` outputs leads to understanding the results of the metrics, instead of relying on inconsistent and unintuitive output.

+There are alot of memory profile gems released that were very helpful, that are not compatible with `Ruby 2.4`